AlexisJW/javascript-group-capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, let me know in my email: jeanwalneralexis@yahoo.com, please!
+If you like this project, give it a star, please!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>